Fertility ProblemsSkip to the navigation

 - Avoid excessive alcohol use.
 It may damage eggs or sperm.

 - Limit sex partners and use condoms to reduce the risk of getting a sexually transmitted infection (STI).
 Untreated STIs can damage the reproductive system and cause infertility.
 If you think you may have an STI, get treatment promptly to reduce the risk of damage to your reproductive system.
-Make sure you know how to use a male condom and/or how to use a female condom.

 - Stay at a body weight that is close to the ideal for your height.
 It will reduce the possibility of hormone imbalances.
 This is very important for men as well as for women.